santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/hazard/fundamentals.rst

 Before a hazard analysis can begin, there are a number of system-level *fundamental properties* that should be established.
 These fundamentals are documented as a large AADL property that is applied to the system element (typically an :construct:`abstract` component) that would be negatively impacted.
 A full discussion of the theory behind these fundamentals is out of scope for this documentation; users should be familiar with concepts and terminology from |Systematic Analysis of Faults and Errors|.

-The top-level fundamental property is an :property:`accident_level`, which is the level of loss (ie, death or serious injury) that might occur if something goes wrong.
+The top-level fundamental property is an :property:`accidentlevel`, which is the level of loss (ie, death or serious injury) that might occur if something goes wrong.
 There can be multiple accident levels, and each can have multiple :property:`accident` subproperties.
 These describe specific notions of loss (ie, patient dies) associated with a particular accident level.
 Each accident should have one or more :property:`hazard` subproperties, which describe situations where the accident occurs (ie, patient is given improper treatment by the clinician).
 Each hazard then has one or more safety :property:`constraint` subproperties.
 If these constraints are enforced, then the hazard (and its associated notion of loss) will be avoided.

 These properties can be thought of as forming a collection of trees, where accident levels form the roots of the tree.
 One possible tree is shown below.